JitskeBos/calenderAPI/README.md

 A IoT product that triggers an action based on the time left for the next calendar appointment

-The problem mainly lies with the connection between Zapier, Adafruit and Arduino as I do not have the knowledge to see what went wrong between those three and how to fix it.
+The problem mainly lies with the connection between Zapier, Adafruit and Arduino as I do not have the knowledge and time to see what went wrong between those three and how to fix it.

 ### Code idea